awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 You can also refresh specific checks in the following ways:
 + Choose the refresh icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awssupport/latest/user/images/refresh.png)\) for an individual check\.
 + Use the [RefreshTrustedAdvisorCheck](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_RefreshTrustedAdvisorCheck.html) API operation\.

+**Notes**
+Trusted Advisor automatically refreshes some checks several times a day, such as the **AWS Well\-Architected high risk issues for reliability** check\.
+It might take a few hours for changes to appear in your account\.
+For these automatically refreshed checks, you can't choose the refresh icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awssupport/latest/user/images/refresh.png)\) to manually refresh your results\.
+If you enabled AWS Security Hub for your account, you can't use the Trusted Advisor console to refresh Security Hub controls\.
+For more information, see [Refresh your Security Hub findings](security-hub-controls-with-trusted-advisor.md#refreshing-security-hub-findings)\.

 ## Download check results<a name="download-check-results"></a>